Operational risk reduction for scaling UK businesses. Simpleris Consultancy.

 The question is simple: If you, or your "superstar" operations manager, were hit by a bus tomorrow, would your business still be running in a month?

 If that question makes your stomach drop, you aren’t alone.
 Most UK tech and manufacturing firms are built on Individual Heroics rather than Predictable Systems.
-What looks like "efficiency" is often just a Single Point of Failure in a fancy suit.
+What looks like "efficiency" is often just a Key Person Dependency in a fancy suit.

-A conceptual graphic showing a strong metallic chain with a glowing red, cracked link, representing a single point of failure and operational risk in a modern business.
+A conceptual graphic showing a strong metallic chain with a glowing red, cracked link, representing a Key Person Dependency and operational risk in a modern business.

 The "Heroics" Trap